abpaolini/maxlaumeister.com/_posts/2015-7-16-how-to-limit-bandwidth-of-bitcoin-core-on-windows-mac-os-and-linux.md

 There are comparatively many tools for limiting bandwidth on Linux compared to Windows and Mac OS, but I've found that not all of them are as reliable as others.
 [Trickle](http://linux.die.net/man/1/trickle) is a popular way to limit a program’s bandwidth, but after a few tests under Linux Mint 17.1, I found it to consistently crash Bitcoin Core after a few hours of uptime.
 [Wondershaper](https://github.com/magnific0/wondershaper) is another “plug and go” bandwidth limiting solution, but only allows bandwidth limiting on an entire adapter, not for a specific application or port.
 [Tc](http://linux.die.net/man/8/tc) isn’t as user-friendly as the other two, but in my tests it has been the most reliable, so that’s what we will use for this tutorial.

 1. Make sure you have tc installed by typing `tc` at the command line.
 If you get “command not found”, install tc using your favorite package manager.
-If you're on Ubuntu or Debian, the easiest way to install tc is by using the commands `sudo apt-get update`, then `sudo apt-get install tc`.
+If you're on a Debian-based distribution, the easiest way to install tc is by using the commands `sudo apt-get update`, then `sudo apt-get install tc`.

 2. Download the tc.sh script from the official Bitcoin Core repository by using the command:

     `wget https://raw.githubusercontent.com/bitcoin/bitcoin/master/contrib/qos/tc.sh`

-3. Edit the script to change IF to the network interface that your internet connection runs through.
-To get a list of network interfaces, use `ifconfig` on the command line.
+3. Open the script in a text editor.
+Find the line that says `IF="eth0"` and change `eth0` to reflect the network interface that your internet connection runs through.
+To get a list of your computer's network interfaces, use `ifconfig` on the command line.
 My computer is connected wirelessly through `wlan1`, so the IF line of my tc.sh looks like this:

     `IF="wlan1"`